Upgraded GeoRiskPH apps to boost disaster response

 Real-time data

 GeoMapperPH, on the other hand, was designed to access and contribute local-level disaster data and includes real-time data updates and analytics.
-Its website allows users to simultaneously view, create and edit geospatial data, such as the dimensions of buildings or the boundaries of a city.
+Its website allows users to simultaneously view, create, and edit geospatial data, such as the dimensions of buildings or the boundaries of a city.

 Meanwhile, PlanSmart is an automated planning tool for faster formulation of rehabilitation and recovery plans.
 Users only have to input relevant information into the site and it will automatically compile the data and produce a downloadable report.

-According to the 2024 World Risk Report released earlier this month, the Philippines was at highest risk among 193 countries to the impact of extreme natural events and negative climate change.
+According to the 2024 World Risk Report released earlier this month, the Philippines was at the highest risk among 193 countries to the impact of extreme natural events and negative climate change.

 The country’s rank in the annual report has been unchanged for three straight years.